Samir-Sell/Google_Earth_Engine_Apps/App_Tutorial/README.md

 - UI elements
 - Event listeners (Thse are functions that can "listen" for events such as a button being pushed, or the map being clicked.
 These functions can then activate another function known as a callback function)
 - Adding UI elements

+The scripts can become quite large and it helps to keep things organized so you can find them again easily.

 ### Map Set Up and Global Variables